latest nhpb_banner 1__compressed

 Eastern and northeastern food pantries and non-profit centers

 Sunset Gap Community Center food pantry will only help the needy in Hamblen County and other towns.
 Proof of hardship is required.
 Families can only use the pantry once a month.
-1300 Sunset Gap Road, Cosby, TN 37722, main number (423) 623-4313.
+Location is 1300 Sunset Gap Road, Cosby, TN 37722, main number (423) 623-4313.

 Breadbasket Central Charities is also in Newport.
 Dial (423) 623-8630 for emergency groceries, meals, or Thanksgiving and Christmas support.
+There will also be some free personal stuff, such as clothes, kitchen supplies, linens and more.
+Location is 644 River Rd, Newport, TN 37821.

 Morristown Hamblen Central Services can offer free groceries, food, and other support once every 3 months.
-2450 S Cumberland St, Morristown, Tennessee 37813, call (423) 586-9491.
+Location is 2450 S Cumberland St, Morristown, Tennessee 37813, call (423) 586-9491.

 Ministerial Association of Dandridge - Emergency Food Pantry.
-(865) 712-8905.
+Call (865) 712-8905.

 Appalachian Outreach may have clothing, school items, food, canned goods, and perishable items.
 The address is 511 Municipal Drive, Jefferson City, TN, call (865) 475-5611 for intake.

-Medical centers and community clinics
+Free medical centers and community clinics in Eastern TN

 Mountain Hope Good Shepherd Clinic - The nearby non-profit center offers free or low cost primary medical and health care services.
 The low income and uninsured may benefit from health screenings, check ups, pediatric care and general medicine.
-The community clinic also offers diagnostic procedures, medications and follow up treatment.
-312 Prince Street, Sevierville, TN 37862, phone (865) 774-7684, or read medical bill assistance.
+There is also free dental, including cleanings, preventative care, and care for people on Medicaid.
+Find a dentist for adults with Medicaid.

 By Jon McNamara